Danny Baker: BBC Radio London/5 Live/BBC Radio 1 (19891997)

 In 1990, Baker joined the newly launched BBC Radio 5, presenting Sportscall, a phone-in sports quiz broadcast every Saturday lunchtime.

 From October 1991 to October 1992 he presented 606 and, from February 1992 until October 1993, he presented Morning Edition every weekday morning.
-The show blended Baker's love of unusual trivia with 'grown-up' music.
+The show blended Baker's love of unusual trivia with "grown-up" music.
 This was where Baker first teamed up with Danny Kelly and Allis Moss.
-Mark Kermode added weekly film reviews, and would later appear with his band 'The Railtown Bottlers' every week on the first series of Baker's TV show.
+Mark Kermode added weekly film reviews, and would later appear with his band the Railtown Bottlers every week on the first series of Baker's TV show.

-Baker joined BBC Radio 1 in October 1993, taking over the weekend mid-morning show from 10 am to 1 pm from Dave Lee Travis who had resigned on air following the sackings instigated by Matthew Bannister and Trevor Dann during the early 1990s.
+Baker joined BBC Radio 1 in October 1993, taking over the weekend mid-morning show from 10 am to 1 pm from Dave Lee Travis, who had resigned on air following the sackings instigated by Matthew Bannister and Trevor Dann during the early 1990s.
 However, due to poor ratings, from November 1994 he was heard on Saturdays only from 10 am to 12 noon.
 Simon Mayo took over Sunday mornings.
 Baker's style led to a fall in listeners at Radio 1 but despite his tendering his resignation on at least two occasions, management added extensions to his contract.
 From October 1995, his Saturday show went out from 12:30 to 2:30 pm.
 He left the station in September 1996.
 His co-hosts during this period included BBC continuity announcer Danny Kelly.

-While continuing with his Saturday morning show on BBC Radio 1, in 1996 Baker joined BBC Radio 5 Live to present a Sunday lunchtime show with Danny Kelly, Baker & Kelly Upfront.
+While continuing with his Saturday morning show on Radio 1, in 1996 Baker joined BBC Radio 5 Live to present a Sunday lunchtime show with Danny Kelly, Baker & Kelly Upfront.

-On leaving BBC Radio 1, Baker returned to BBC Radio London to present a three-hour Sunday show from 10 am to 1 pm.
-'Baker and Kelly Upfront' also returned, now at Saturday lunchtime, while Baker also took on a new show, 'The Baker Line', a Wednesday evening version of the 606 phone-in show.
+On leaving Radio 1, Baker returned to Radio London to present a three-hour Sunday show from 10 am to 1 pm.
+Baker and Kelly Upfront also returned, now at Saturday lunchtime, while Baker also took on a new show, The Baker Line, a Wednesday evening version of the 606 phone-in show.

-While 'Baker and Kelly Upfront' was light-hearted, 'The Baker Line' was darker and emotionally charged.
-Baker was at his most outspoken, and in early 1997, he was dismissed from BBC Radio 5 Live when station bosses alleged that he had incited threatening behaviour during an angry outburst about a referee.
+While Baker and Kelly Upfront was light-hearted, The Baker Line was darker and emotionally charged.
+Baker was at his most outspoken, and in early 1997 he was dismissed from Radio 5 Live when station bosses alleged that he had incited threatening behaviour during an angry outburst about a referee.